 · Thermostat: Set your thermostat as low as comfortable for you to conserve heating bill in the winter time; raising your temperature can raise your bill by 3%.

-· Run ceiling fan on low setting in clockwise direction to circulate heat; reducing heating bill in winter time.
-It provides even comfortable heat throughout the room.
+· Run your ceiling fan on low setting in a clockwise direction to circulate heat; this will reduce your heating bill in winter time.
+It also provides comfortable heat throughout the room.

 Note: As with any fuel source, it is important to follow proper safety precautions when using natural gas in your home or business.
 Improper installation, use or maintenance of gas-burning appliances, piping and venting can create dangerous conditions.
 This notice identifies potential hazards and provides information on how to be safe around natural gas.

-Moving the appliance, even slightly, whether to clean behind it or to inspect its gas connector, can cause the complete failure of one of these older weakened connectors, possibly resulting in a deadly fire or explosion.
+Moving the appliance, even slightly, whether to clean behind it or to inspect its gas connector, can cause the complete failure of one of these older, weakened connectors and possibly result in a deadly fire or explosion.

 Be sure to follow these appliance connector safety guidelines:

 · Make sure that the connectors are installed where no one will step, sit, lean or place a heavy object on them.